 John Thomas McGovern

-Retired United States Administrative Law Judge (2013) and former State of Michigan Administrative Law Judge.
+Tom McGovern is a retired United States Administrative Law Judge and former State of Michigan Administrative Law Judge.
 A Twenty three year general law practitioner specializing in civil and criminal litigation.
 Permanent neutral panelist 31st Circuit Court Mediation Tribunal.
 Veteran US Air Force (61 – 65), BA Western Michigan University (68), Juris Doctorate University of Detroit Law School (71).
-Spouse Kathleen McGovern , 3 children and 6 grandchildren.
+Tom is married to Kathleen McGovern and enjoys spending time with his three children and six grandchildren.

 Carmie Buhalis the founder and facilitator of Yoga Express LLC, a mobile yoga studio, bringing yoga to offices and corporations in the Metro Detroit area.
 When she’s not teaching yoga you can find her having fun with her husband and kids, cooking, reading, meditating and entertaining friends.